Framework for Learning and Control in the Classical and Quantum Domains: Background

 \subsubsection{Learning for A$\mathscr{Q}$P}

-Now we critically review existing literature on the topic of artificial intelligence for A$\mathscr{Q}$P. We begin by summarizing how meta-heuristic optimization and ML have been employed to solve the A$\mathscr{Q}$P task.
-Then we present our criticism of literature casting A$\mathscr{Q}$P as ML based on Mitchell's definition of learning in Quotation~\ref{quote:clearning1} and Sutton's comment on evolutionary methods for solving RL problems in Quotation~\ref{quote:rl_and_evolution}.
+Now, we critically review existing literature on the topic of ML for A$\mathscr{Q}$P. We begin by summarizing how meta-heuristic optimization methods have been employed to solve the A$\mathscr{Q}$P task conventionally.
+We then outline claims to use ML for solving the A$\mathscr{Q}$P task.
+Next, we present our criticism of literature casting A$\mathscr{Q}$P as ML based on Mitchell's definition of learning in Quotation~\ref{quote:clearning1} and Sutton's comment on evolutionary methods for solving RL problems in Quotation~\ref{quote:rl_and_evolution}.